Pablo Sarabia

-Pablo Sarabia García ([ˈpaβlo saˈɾaβja ɣaɾˈθi.a]; born 11 May 1992) is a Spanish professional footballer who plays for Premier League club Wolverhampton Wanderers and the Spain national team.
+Pablo Sarabia García ([ˈpaβlo saˈɾaβja ɣaɾˈθi.a]; born 11 May 1992) is a Spanish professional footballer who plays for Qatar Stars League club Al-Arabi.
 Mainly an attacking midfielder, he can also play as a right winger.

 After playing youth football with Real Madrid, he went on to represent Getafe and Sevilla in La Liga, amassing totals of 232 matches and 36 goals over eight seasons.
-In July 2019, he signed with French club Paris Saint-Germain, where he would win two Ligue 1 titles and finish as runner-up in the 2020 Champions League, also being loaned to Sporting CP for one year.
+In July 2019, he signed with French club Paris Saint-Germain, where he would win three Ligue 1 titles and finish as runner-up in the 2020 Champions League, also being loaned to Sporting CP for one year.
 He joined Wolverhampton Wanderers in January 2023.

 Sarabia was a former Spanish youth international.
 He made his senior debut in 2019, representing the side at Euro 2020 and the 2022 World Cup.

 Club career

 Real Madrid

 Born in Madrid, Sarabia played in the Escuela de Fútbol Madrid Oeste de Boadilla del Monte football academy until 2004, when Real Madrid signed him at the age of 12.
 After appearing for several of its youth teams, he made his debut in the Segunda División B against Alcorcón on 3 January 2010.
 He scored his first goal for Real Madrid Castilla two weeks later, in a 5–2 home win over Racing de Santander B.

 Sarabia was called up by the first team for the first time in December 2010, for a UEFA Champions League home fixture against Auxerre.
 He was given number 33 and came on as a substitute for Cristiano Ronaldo in the 72nd minute of a 4–0 group stage victory, on the 8th; after his debut, he stated: "This was a tremendous night that I will never forget".

 In his second season with Castilla, manager Alberto Toril assigned Sarabia a greater role in the team, moving him from his usual winger position to attacking midfielder.
 He responded by scoring 12 goals in the league, third in the squad behind Joselu and Álvaro Morata (14 apiece), as the reserves eventually fell short in the promotion playoffs.